 A key issue in photovoltaics (PV) research and development is relating the performance of PV devices to the methods and materials used to produce them.
-Due to the nature of these devices, the electronic and optical properties of the materials are key to device performance.
-The relationship between materials growth and processing, the resulting electro-optical properties, and device performance can be extremely complex and difficult to determine without direct measurement of these properties.
-We strive to provide accurate and timely measurements of the electro-optical properties as a function of device processing to provide researchers and manufacturers with the knowledge they need to troubleshoot problems and develop the knowledge base necessary for reducing cost, maximizing efficiency, improving reliability, and enhancing manufacturability.
+Because of the nature of these devices, the electronic and optical properties of the materials are key to device performance.
+The relationship among materials growth and processing, the resulting electro-optical properties, and device performance can be extremely complex and difficult to determine without direct measurement of these properties.

 The following table provides a condensed listing of performance applications and ranges for each electro-optical technique/capability.